01bbae/chess-algorithm/README.md

 #### Using a default position

-1. Change you directory to the chess-algorithm directory.
+1. Change your directory to the "chess-algorithm" directory.
 Run the code normally like how you would start a python project.
 In my case, I ran it as:
    ```
    python main.py
    ```